Strawberry Mint Julep Mocktails (Non-Alcoholic)

-These Virgin Strawberry Mint Juleps are great for a Kentucky Derby party with kids or make the perfect drink for a casual summer barbecue.
+These Non-Alcoholic Strawberry Mint Julep Mocktails are great for a Kentucky Derby party with kids or make the perfect drink for a sunny summer barbecue.

 Updated from the archives.

 I know mint juleps are the official drink of the Kentucky Derby, but when I think of juleps, I *always* think of Disneyland mint juleps.
 They’re one of our favorite Disneyland treats, and it just wouldn’t feel like a visit was complete until we sip a mint julep mocktail in the shade while we listen to a jazz band in New Orleans Square.
 Every flavor we’ve ever tried has been delicious.
 It’s the BEST.

 Now that Disneyland has announced their reopening (and the Kentucky Derby is right around the corner), I thought it was the perfect time to re-visit our recipe for Strawberry Mint Julep Mocktails.
 This non-alcoholic mint julep recipe has fresh, crisp flavor that’s so refreshing on a hot day.

 It’s a delightful Disneyland mint julep copycat recipe that’s equally at home at a Kentucky Derby party with kids, or a summer barbecue.

 If you’ve never had a virgin mint julep, you are in for a real treat!
 The fresh strawberries and the ice, the sparkly fizz, and the brightness from the fresh mint are SO lovely together.
 Our strawberry mint julep mocktail isn’t too sweet and isn’t too minty.
 It’s just the perfect blend of fresh flavor and bright color that makes any occasion feel a little more special.

 Here’s all you need to get started on this delicious strawberry mint julep mocktail recipe…

 WHAT’S IN A TRADITIONAL MINT JULEP?